Will Stein

-Will Stein (born September 25, 1989) is an American football coach who is currently the offensive coordinator and quarterbacks coach at the University of Oregon.
+William Stein (born September 25, 1989) is an American football coach who is currently the offensive coordinator and quarterbacks coach at the University of Oregon.
 He previously served as the co-offensive coordinator and quarterbacks coach at the University of Texas at San Antonio (UTSA) in 2022.

 Stein played college football at the University of Louisville as a quarterback from 2008 to 2012.
 Prior to his tenure at Oregon, he held various assistant coaching positions at the University of Louisville, University of Texas at Austin, Lake Travis High School and University of Texas at San Antonio (UTSA).

 Playing career

 Stein was a quarterback at Louisville from 2008 to 2012.